AscendNTNU/ros-workshop/README.md

 Once you are done, make sure to check that it works using the `rostopic echo` tool.

 ## AI & Control
 The end goal of the AI node is to make the drone travel over all the boxes.
 AI and Control are especially tightly coupled, since AI processes and sends commands, such as "take off", and Control responds to these commands and decode them into actual flying introductions for the drone.
-In this workshop, most of the Control node is written for you, as you should focus more on grasping the ROS concepts than control concepts.
+In this workshop, most of the code for Control is written for you and abstracted away, as you should focus more on grasping the ROS concepts.

 ### The subscribers
-In order to find the box which is closest to the drone, the node needs to about the boxes and also where the drone is.
+In order to find the box which is closest to the drone, the AI node needs to about the boxes and also where the drone is.
 This requires two subscribers, one to the perception topic we set up earlier, and one to a new topic where the drone position is.

 The topics we are interested in are
 - `/perception/boxes`- position of boxes